prismformore/expAT/README.md

 ```

-# CITE ME
+# CITE ME!
-Our paper has been formally accepted by the IEEE Transactions on Image Processing.
 If you find our paper/codes useful, please kindly consider citing the paper:
 ```
 @ARTICLE{expAT,
   author={Hanrong Ye and Hong Liu and Fanyang Meng and Xia Li},